sriivaishnavi/aws-serverless-kickstart/README.md

 # aws-serverless-kickstart
 What?
-A practitioner's guide to up and running in AWS with a starter python serverless function.
+A practitioner's guide to up and running in AWS with a starter python serverless function Why?

-References
-Here's some handy references:

-AWS Documentation index
-Why?
 You are interested in using AWS, learn better by doing rather than sitting through hours of videos, and you'd like a simple repeatable pattern to get you started using serverless tech.